vvt221/PUI2018_vvt221/HW11_vvt221/README.md

 # Assignment 2

-* Worked independently on the assignment
+* Worked independently on the assignment.
+Used Python3_2016 kernel.
+Please use the same to avoid compatibility errors.

 * Part 1: Identified the significant event which caused ridership across all stations.
 * Part 2: Identified the change in ridership from the beginning to the end for different card types.